taylorhh5/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert NodeList into an Array?

-Converting a NodeList into an array will allow you to use methods such as forEach and filter.
+A nodeList is an array like item that has Converting a NodeList into an array will allow you to use methods such as forEach and filter.
 You are unable to use these methods on a NodeList.

 5. What is a component?

 A component is a reusable piece of code.
+It can be made up of HTMl, CSS or Javascript.
+It can be reused over and over again to create similar elements or reactions.

 ### Git Set up